learn-co-curriculum/map-state-to-props-readme/README.md

 Next we have to say which component in our application we are providing this data to: you can see that we write `connect(mapStateToProps)(App)` to specify that we are connecting this state to the __App__ component.
-Finally this entire __connect()__ method returns a new component which looks like the __App__ component we wrote, but now it also receives the correct data.
-This is the component we wish to export.
+In the end, the __connect()__ method returns a new component which looks like the __App__ component we wrote, but is connected up to receive the correct data.
+This new component is the component we wish to export.
 So at the bottom of the file, you see:

 ```javascript
 const mapStateToProps = (state) => {